-The EXSO instruction is for exiting the secured OTP mode.
+The EXSO instruction is for exiting the additional 4K-bit secured OTP mode.

-The sequence of issuing EXSO instruction is: CS# goes low $\rightarrow$ sending EXSO instruction to exit Secured OTP mode $\rightarrow$ CS# goes high.
+The sequence of issuing EXSO instruction is: CS# goes low \rightarrow sending EXSO instruction to exit Secured OTP mode \rightarrow CS# goes high.

 Both SPI (8 clocks) and QPI (2 clocks) command cycle can accept by this instruction.
 The SIO[3:1] are don't care when during SPI mode.